Terry Reid (album)

-Terry Reid is the eponymous second studio album by Terry Reid, recorded in 1969 (U.S. reissue title Move Over for Terry Reid).
+Terry Reid is the second studio album by Terry Reid, recorded in 1969 (U.S. reissue title Move Over for Terry Reid).
 The album spent five weeks on the US Billboard Top LPs chart, hitting its peak position at No. 147 on November 8, 1969.

 The ninth track, "Rich Kid Blues", was the eponymous song on an album released by Marianne Faithfull, produced by Mike Leander in 1971 but unreleased for 14 years until 1985.

+The iconic photograph of Reid on the album cover was taken by photographer/music producer Terry Manning.